Command17/RbxSignal/README.md

 Basic Signal class for roblox!

-Install with Wally go to the resent release
+Installation with wally go to the resent release or the docs